 - To be a role model for your peers.

-- Experience as a group facilitator and educator.
+- Experience as a group facilitator and educator

-- Leadership opportunities in BACCHUS.
+- Leadership opportunities

 - Knowledge and training on current topics affecting university students.

 - You will be providing a needed service while having fun and making friends.

 In order to promote awareness and responsible behavior on a variety of health/wellness and social issues affecting Radford University students, the Public Health Educators offer programs on the following: